Site Visit & Hearing

 Eagle County Planning staff, Planning Commissioners, Owner representatives, and 40 members of the Public visited the proposed site of the development for a commercial 50 (updated to 45) horse boarding and riding facility at 623 Fender Lane, including a new 20,000 square-foot riding arena and 25-stall stable, then reconvened at the Eagle County building in El Jebel.

-The property was historically used as a small working ranch and is partially protected by a Conservation Easement with the Aspen Valley Land Trust.
+The property was historically used as a small working ranch and is fully encumbered by a Conservation Easement with the Aspen Valley Land Trust.

-The Planning Commission voted to approve the Application and County Staff are updating documentation for the Board of County Commissioners, who will hold a public hearing on the Application on April 11, 2023.
+The Planning Commission voted to approve the Application and County Staff are updating documentation for the Board of County Commissioners.
+These updates will be heard on March 28, 2024 at the Eagle County Building in El Jebel.

 Missouri Heights residents are organizing in force to challenge the project.